 If connecting the Modbus RTU devices to BCM2 and enabling the Modbus Gateway feature, the Modbus TCP clients on your network will be able to communicate with those Modbus RTU devices attached to BCM2.
-See Connecting a Modbus RTU Device or Bus.

 1. To allow the Modbus TCP clients on the network to communicate with the Modbus RTU devices connected to the BCM2, select the 'Enable Modbus gateway' checkbox.